What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 How to Shop Smarter (and Avoid Getting Fooled)

-• Ignore the front of the package.
-Instead, flip it over and read the ingredients list.
+• Ignore the front of the box.
+Start with the ingredients and nutrition panel.

-• Beware of health buzzwords like “natural,” “whole grain,” “immune-supporting,” or “made with real fruit” — these are unregulated terms that are often meaningless.
+• Be skeptical of buzzwords.
+“Natural,” “whole grain,” “immune-supporting,” and “made with real fruit” are often marketing fluff.

 An Introduction to Nutrition Labels